Duir-wyyd: The Dreamer’s Doorway

 About the Playwright / Director

-Sandra Kammann: playwright, director, choreographer, cultural anthropologist, activist and lifelong practitioner of Transformational Theatre and mystical ritual traditions.
+Sandra Kammann: playwright, director, choreographer, cultural anthropologist, educator, activist and lifelong practitioner of Transformational Theatre and mystical ritual traditions.
 Founding Artistic Director: Sisters of One Eye Dance/Theatre Troupe.
-Playwright & Director: Crack Between the Worlds: the goddess returns (adaptation, Aeschylus’ The Eumenides), produced by Studio Theatre’s Secondstage: Helen Hayes nomination for Best Musical (Deborah Wicks-La Puma, composer & Music Director).
-Faculty: The John F. Kennedy Center Community Partnerships Initiative; Studio Theatre Acting Conservatory (1992-2013).
+Playwright & Director: Crack Between the Worlds: the goddess returns (adaptation, Aeschylus’ The Eumenides), produced by Studio Theatre’s Secondstage: Helen Hayes nomination for Best Musical (Deborah Wicks-La Puma, Composer & Music Director).
+Faculty: The John F. Kennedy Center Community Partnerships Initiative; Studio Theatre Acting Conservatory.
 M.A.
-Cultural Anthropology: Transformational Theatre (Honors), The George Washington University
+Cultural Anthropology: Transformational Theatre (Honors) & M.F.A.
+Performance, The George Washington University

 DESIGNERS & CONSULTANTS